RSTamim/RESTApi/README.md

 ### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://redux-toolkit.js.org/rtk-query/api/created-api/code-splitting)
+Code Splitting and Generation
+Each API slice allows additional endpoint definitions to be injected at runtime after the initial API slice has been defined.
+This can be beneficial for apps that may have many endpoints.

+The individual API slice endpoint definitions can also be split across multiple files.
+This is primarily useful for working with API slices that were code-generated from an API schema file, allowing you to add additional custom behavior and configuration to a set of automatically-generated endpoint definitions.

 ### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://blog.bitsrc.io/6-tools-and-techniques-to-analyze-webpack-bundle-size-817337f8cf91)

 ### Making a Progressive Web App